Alluxio/alluxio/docs/en/contributor/contributor-tools.md

 > `View > Tool Windows > Maven Projects`

-And then checking the box next to "developer" in the window pane.
+And then check the box next to "developer" in the window pane.

 > Note: Alluxio 2.2 moved generated gRPC proto source files into `alluxio/core/transport/target/generated-sources/protobuf/`.
-You will need to mark the directory as "Generated Sources Root" for IntelliJ to resolve the sources files.
+You will need to mark the directory as "Generated Sources Root" for IntelliJ to resolve the source files.

 ## Maven Targets and Plugins